Training

 In some organizations, PIPs are used as proactive training measures for every employee, especially when there is potential for upward mobility.
 In this case, PIPs can be implemented on a regular basis, typically at the beginning of a new quarter.

 At the first sign of a performance issue, managers typically confer with the concerned employee to notify them and provide initial coaching.
-If it persists, the issue can escalate to the verbal and written warning stages.
+If the issue persists, it can escalate to the verbal and written warning stages.
 The implementation of PIP usually comes at the written warning stage, where action steps and progress need to be documented.

 What are the steps to implementing a PIP